New Auburn in Chippewa County, Wisconsin — The American Midwest (Great Lakes)

 Erected by the Chippewa County Historical Society.
 (Marker Number 6.)

 Location.
 45° 12.299′ N, 91° 33.555′ W. Marker is in New Auburn, Wisconsin, in Chippewa County.
 Marker is at the intersection of East Elm Street and North Spruce Street, on the left when traveling east on East Elm Street.
+Marker is at the east side of the New Auburn Area Fire Department.
 Touch for map.
-Marker is at the east side of the New Auburn Area Fire Department.
 Marker is at or near this postal address: 144 East Elm Street, New Auburn WI 54757, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 5 other markers are within 17 miles of this marker, measured as the crow flies.
-Pine Was King (approx. 6.6 miles away); First Congregational United Church of Christ Stanley's Mill (approx. 13½ miles away); Saint Peter's Catholic Church (approx. 15 miles away); Nation's First Cooperative Generating Station (approx. 16.2 miles away).
+At least 5 other markers are within 17 miles of this marker, measured Pine Was King (approx. 6.6 miles away); First Congregational United Church of Christ (approx. 7.9 miles away); Stanley's Mill (approx. 13½ miles away); Saint Peter's Catholic Church (approx. 15 miles away); Nation's First Cooperative Generating Station (approx. 16.2 miles away).

 Also see . . .